|Nutritional Guidelines (per serving)|

 - Try using Meyer lemons or Key limes instead of regular lemons and limes.
 They will slightly change the flavor and give you a different experience.
 This recipe is a good base for sorbet using any tart and acidic fruit juice.

 - It’s hard to predict how many lemons you will need to get the 1/2 cup of juice this recipe calls for since they come in many different sizes.
-Four is a good, rough estimate.
-Also, make sure to pop them in the microwave for 8 seconds before juicing them.
-It will help you get more out of the lemons you buy.
+Two large lemons or four small lemons is a rough estimate.